GlacioHack/xdem/doc/source/background.md

 - **Reproducibility:** all code should be version-controlled and release-based, to ensure consistency of dependent packages and works;

-- **Open-source:** all code should be accessible and re-usable to anyone in the community, for transparency and open governance.
+- **Open-source:** all code should be accessible and reusable to anyone in the community, for transparency and open governance.